 - INVITE.
 Got an audience or congregation?
 Give me an opportunity to speak in front of them.
 Even better, give me an opportunity to take donations and recruits afterward.
 I promise I never bore an audience.
 And I have tons of awesome stories to share from the road, let me share those stories and invite your people into cool things happing in the Kingdom.

 - PROMOTE.
-Starting a new consulting business would be disastrous without raving fans sharing what I can do for their organization.
+Starting a new woodworking business would be disastrous without raving fans sharing what I make.
 Word of mouth is going to be key to my success here.
-Like to know more about what a community consultant can do?
-Let’s get together and help you become a marketer for my services within your organization.

 - COME.
 Homie, you want to come with us?
 Just say so.
 We’ll fill you in on everything you need to know and a few bonus things that no one needs to know.

 - DONATE AGAIN.
-We need to start organizing a system of regular supporters.
+We need to start organizing a system of regular supporters right now we have none.
 If you think you’re ready to set up a monthly donation to help send us abroad, let’s get you a meeting with our finance chair, Jenny.
 Just about anyone can spare an automatic ten bucks a month.
 What’s your amount?

 I really believe that your participation on any of these levels is just as much of a participation in the mission and an obedient following of God’s call to take care of orphans, widows, and those in need.
-The expenses of 2014′s trips will be significant.
+The expenses of 2014’s trips will be significant.
 If you can donate, do so the moment you can.
 Deadlines are always approaching.
-If you would like to be a part of the team by assisting with these expenses click here to make a donation or make a check out to Hillside UMC and send it to the below address.
+If you would like to be a part of the team by assisting with these expenses click here to make a donation or make a check out to Chad Floyd Woodworks and send it to the below address.
 (You can also send happy little encouraging notes to the same address).
-A tax-deductible receipt can be sent to you from the church if you leave the memo line blank.
-(Note: there is not currently a way to get a tax-deductible receipt for online payments.)

 Thanks for being such a pal.
 I love you like crazy.